Set up the Task Tracker Tutorial Backend¶

 - Under Cloud Provider & Region, select AWS and N. Virginia (us-east-1).

-- Under Additional Settings, select MongoDB 4.4 from the Select a Version dropdown.
+- Under Additional Settings, select MongoDB 4.4 (or a higher version) from the Select a Version dropdown.

 - Under Cluster Name, enter the name